 1. Carefully remove any loose tiles

-In the hallway of an Edwardian home (c.1909), this border tile is loose, but as the tiles were laid by being butted up hard against each other it can be difficult to prise them out without risking damage to the edges.
-Run a hacksaw blade or paint scraper around the tile to loosen it further, and gently ease it out.
+In many cases older floor tiles will have been laid by being butted up hard against each other and it can be difficult to prise them out without risking damage to the edges.
+So start by running a hacksaw blade or paint scraper around the tile to loosen it further, and gently ease it out.

 Tip: If a large patch is in need of repair, mark each tile and use a photo or drawing to ensure each is returned to its proper place.

 2. Clean up the area before getting started